bnsmcx/hash-master/README.md

 ## HashQueue

-This Class defines a priority queue that holds the `Hash` objects to be processed.
-The constructor takes input hashes and creates and enques new `Hash` objects.
+This Class defines a priority queue that holds the `HashQueue.Hash` objects to be processed.
+The constructor takes input hashes and creates and enques new `HashQueue.Hash` objects.
 The priority is set according to time in the queue, basic FIFO implementation.
-Future development may adjust this to prioritize faster hashing algorithms in instances where the queue contains `Hash` objects of different hash types.
+Future development may adjust this to prioritize faster hashing algorithms in instances where the queue contains `HashQueue.Hash` objects of different hash types.

 The HashQueue contains a method that atatcks the hashes by reaching out as necessary to the utility classes.
 Some of the use of utility classes, such as hash type identification, has already happend during construction.

 ## HashTypeIdentifier

-Utility class that accepts a given Hash object, passes the Hash.hash String to `hashid` and `hash-identifier` and parses the output to create a useful list of possible hash types ordered by probability.
-This list is then set within the Hash object.
+Utility class that accepts a given HashQueue.Hash object, passes the HashQueue.Hash.hash String to `hashid` and `hash-identifier` and parses the output to create a useful list of possible hash types ordered by probability.
+This list is then set within the HashQueue.Hash object.

 ## Modes (Enum)